Jaxsbr/iblogyo/source/_posts/python-mastery-general-pycharm.md

 3. Two editions are available for download.
     - Professional which is commercial
     - Community which is free and open source.
-4. Download and install on you computer.
+4. Download and install the **Community** edition on your computer.

 ## Basic usage